AndrewJBateman/angular-news-app/README.md

 ## :books: General info

 * Uses the model-view-viewmodel (MVVM) of Angular to bind the remote data that is stored in objects in the application template.
 The component plays the part of the controller/viewmodel.
 The template represents the view.
-* Basic app to show news, does not use reactive programming best practices - specified function return types, typescript models, etc....
+* Very basic app to show news, does not use reactive programming best practices - specified function return types, typescript models, etc....

 ## :camera: Screenshots